aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivotfield/_index.md

 ```

-Represents the PivotField index in the PivotFields.
+Represents the index of [PivotField](../../com.aspose.cells/pivotfield) in the region.

 **Returns:**
 int